Kudresdss/PreEmploymentTestTasks/README.md

 Program has one window that shows 3x3 square grid and some geolocation and meteorological data (they are not connected, it's just for testing candidate's programming skills).
 Squares are colored in 9 different colors that are randomly assigned when you start the program, also there's a 10th color that is vacant.
 Clicking on any square will swap it's color with the vacant color.

+!!Please unpack dependencies archive before compiling.
+I packed it because it has too many files to be commited at once.

 My solution functionality:
 - CMAKE build that can be built in many different OS
 - Frameworks used are very lightweight (no Qt), also they are all included in the repository or are attached to build via CMAKE's FetchContent